wizo06/japanese/docs/grammar/fundamentals/description.md

 2. 綺麗のヒント
 *beauty hints*

 In the first sentence, 「綺麗」 is expressing a characteristic, quality, or attribute of 「人」.
-The word 「綺麗」 is **describing** 「人」.
-We already learned this back in the [Engine "B"](a-and-b.md#engine-b) section.
-To briefly paraphrase what was explained in that section:
+The word 「綺麗」 is acting as an adjective and it is **describing** 「人」.
+To briefly paraphrase what we learned about adjectives:

 > Adjectives are words that expresses state, quality, property of an object.

-「綺麗」 is in fact acting as an adjective here.

 Now, let's look at the second sentence.
 Here, 「綺麗」 is used with 「の」.
 We learned in the previous section that we can label a noun with another noun, and we connect them with the particle 「の」.
 Does that mean that 「綺麗」 is acting as a noun here?
 Absolutely. 「綺麗」 is not describing 「ヒント」, it is **labeling** it.
-The *hints* themselves are not beautiful, it is simply telling us what type of hints they are: they are not about finance or dating; they are about beauty.
+The *hints* themselves are not beautiful, the hints are about beauty. 「綺麗」 is simply telling us what type of hints they are: they are not about finance or dating; they are about beauty.

-Some words are always used with 「な」, while others are always used with 「の」.
-There are also some words that can be used with both, just like the examples that we saw earlier.
-Here's a small chart that shows all four categories:
+Some words are always used with 「な」, some are always used with 「の」, and some are even used with both, just like the 「綺麗」 that we saw earlier.
+Here's a small chart that shows a few words in the 4 categories:

 Always 「の」 | Usually 「の」＞「な」 | Usually 「な」＞「の」 | Always 「な」
 :---: | :---: | :---: | :---: